TonyLHansen/raspberry-pi-safe-off-switch/README.md

 but ONLY from the powered-off state.
 Unfortunately this also means losing your I2C connectivity on those models.
 (See additional discussion about this connector below.)

+## A Word About GPIO Numbering
+Unfortunately, if you look at documentation for the Raspberry Pi, you'll see several different numbering systems for the GPIO pins.
+The GPIO Zero library module uses what is known as the BCM numbering system for the pins.
+The quickest way to see which BCM GPIO number is connected to which pin is to use the program called ```pinout``` that comes as part of the GPIO Zero package.

 ## Using GPIO Zero
 With the GPIO Zero library module, the Python code to deal with a button